Online Placement Exam (2014-2015)

 All undergraduate students who wish to take a French Language course at Levels L1-L5 (FREN 110, FREN 121, FREN 130, FREN 140, FREN 150), must preregister during the Online Preregistration period: on Monday, August 25 from 4:30 p.m. to 7:30 p.m. (see links below).

 Notice of assignments will be available at noon on Tuesday, August 26.

 Students who have taken the French Department’s placement exam should follow the link above to see their level.
 Students placed in level 3 (for example), should follow the L3 preference selection link to register for FREN 130.

-Students taking FREN 160 and above do not need to pre-register.
+Students taking FR160 and above do not need to preregister.

-Note: Graduate students and auditors cannot preregister online.
-They should contact the instructor of their preferred section.
+Graduate students cannot preregister online.
+They need to contact the appropriate course chair.

 After entering your Yale NetID and Password, you will select your top 3 preferences from a list of available sections for your assigned level.
 Try, if you can, to choose different time slots.
 The computer will assign places randomly, taking your preferences into account.